kdschlosser/pyWinMCERemote/README.md

     The `timeout` parameter is how long to keep on trying to get a sucessfull code for. the default value is 10 seconds.

-  * close(): you MUST call this whn not using the device anymore.
-If you do not call this the memory used in the API for the device will not get released.
-I have added calling this method if an instance no longer has a reference held anywhere and it gets garbage collected.
-I do not know the extent of the Python GC routine so I do not know if a GC occurs when python gets closed.
-You do not have to worry about stopping the receive thread before you call this method. it will stop the thread if it is not already stopped.

   * reset(): "reboots" the physical device

   * bind(callback): attaches a function to be used to notify an application of a received ir code.